seanhess/seanhess.github.com/_posts/2012-02-08-functional_javascript_partial_application.md

 count([1,3,3,4,5], makeEq(3))
 {% endhighlight %}

 We're generating a function that is compatible with `count` (one argument, the item, and returns true or false).
-It's as if `count` is calling `eq` with (3, item).
+It's as if `count` is calling `eq(3, item)`.
 We created a function that calls `eq` with the first argument frozen at 3.
 This is called partial function application.

 Partial Application
 -------------------